 The only offline processing requires the user to create a classification palette for supervised material classification by associating up to 5 RGB colors with physical materials from the VRSG/RealIR material database.
 Using the per-pixel material properties and the real-time parameters derived from environmental conditions, a per-pixel radiance raster image is computed for each video frame, as would be seen by an actual thermal sensor.

 This radiance image is processed in real-time by including blurring, noise and Automatic Gain Control (AGC).
 The AGC process maps the radiance range into a display dynamic range, and can be disabled by the user if manual level and gain controls are to be used.
 The AGC process uses a histogram analysis of the radiance image to determine an appropriate display dynamic range for the scene.
+(A more efficient implementation of AGC has been implemented in VRSG version 6, which takes advantage of DirectX 11 compute shaders.)
 Sensor noise is automatically computed as a function of the display’s dynamic range.

 Geotypical content, such as 3D culture and moving objects, can be directly mapped to material codes using an external file that associates texture names with material codes.
 The geospecific and geotypical content use the same underlying physics model, resulting in a consistent rendering of the scene.

 VRSG’s notional IR-based simulation requires no material code mapping and offers these capabilities: